 The Icon of the Holy Trinity by Rublev is based on the story of Abraham's hospitality to three angelic figures at the Oak of Mamre (Genesis18:1-8).
-It is a source of meditation on the Blessed Trinity, on hospitality and on welcoming the stranger.

-Father Henri Nouwen describes the Icon of the Trinity as an invitation to know God, not through our intellect, but through our hearts.
+In his book, Behold the Beauty of the Lord: Praying with Icons, Father Henri Nouwen describes the Icon of the Trinity as an invitation to know God, not through our intellect, but through our hearts.
 Nouwen observes that the icon beckons us to enter a house of love that "embraces everyone who wants to dwell there."
-The icon extends beyond the Divine Image to the viewer.
-The icon invites the viewer to join the three figures at the table.
-We are all welcome to take our place.
-We all belong at the Table.
+The icon invites us to take our place at the Table.
+We are all welcome.
+We all belong!